amirehman/amirehman/README.md

 -->

 - 🔭 I’m currently working on ...
 My new portfolio website | Youtube
 - 🌱 I’m currently learning ...
-Python | Django
+Three.js
 - 👯 I’m looking to collaborate on ...
 Youtube
 - 🤔 I’m looking for help with ...
-AWS
+Three.js
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... [hi@amirr.net](hi@amirr.net)